Vitoludde/TempestEngine/README.md

 ### Linux

-1. Download this repository via Zip or using the command: ```git clone https://github.com/Vitoludde/TempestEngine.git```
+1. Download this repository via Zip or using the command:<br> ```git clone https://github.com/Vitoludde/TempestEngine.git```

-2. Once the repository is locally downloaded: Navigate to the build folder and run following command:
+2. Once the repository is locally downloaded: Navigate to the build folder and run following command:<br>
     ```cmake ..```

-3. Since Linux doesn't have Visual Studio CMake will now generate a makefile, please run folling command:
+3. Since Linux doesn't have Visual Studio CMake will now generate a makefile, please run folling command:<br>
     ```make```

 4. This makefile will generate an executable in the build folder named TempestEngine